 Although I specialise in analog collage art, my interest in a broad spectrum of creative forms extends beyond my primary medium.
 My practice is influenced by literature, music, theology, costume, performance, film, photography and social sciences.

-As a curious individual with a penchant for outward presentations of expression; be it putting thoughts, creative ideas or anything to paper, chatting with strangers on the street over a shared joy of blue skies while waiting for the pedestrian light to turn green or simply listening and observing, pursuing a degree in Psychology with a minor in Sociology is a natural trajectory for my career.
-Through applying the theories learned throughout my degree and combining questions surrounding human and societal behaviours, I hope to communicate (be it through my writing, art direction, visual art, data analysis, etc.,) in a manner whereby an intersection of experiences and perspectives are taken into consideration.
+As a curious individual with a penchant for outward presentations of expression; be it putting thoughts, creative ideas or anything to paper, chatting with strangers on the street over a shared joy of blue skies while waiting for the pedestrian light to turn green or simply listening and observing; I intend to communicate (be it through my writing, art direction, visual art, data analysis, etc.,) in a manner whereby an intersection of experiences and perspectives are taken into consideration.

 In line with the philosophy of Grace Lee Boggs, I intend to incite change within systems that seek to elevate one group and oppress another, through action and dialogue inspired by imagery, conversation and text.